 Your Credit Score: What it means

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on both the good and the bad in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
+Your score comes from the good and the bad of your credit history.
+Late payments count against your score, but a record of paying on time will improve it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is sufficient information in your report to calculate an accurate score.
-If you don't meet the minimum criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of six months.
+This history ensures that there is enough information in your report to build an accurate score.
+Should you not meet the criteria for getting a score, you may need to work on a credit history prior to applying for a mortgage loan.

-The Mortgage Exchange Service LLC can answer your questions about credit reporting.
-Call us at 703.255-5810.
+The Mortgage Exchange Service LLC can answer questions about credit reports and many others.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.